ton-org/sandbox/README.md

         throw new Error('Generic transaction expected');
     }

-    // check that delta of fees was lesser than 1 TON (delta fees between two equal actions ~ storage fees) expect(tx2.description.storagePhase?.storageFeesCollected).toBeLessThanOrEqual(toNano('1'));
+    // check that storagePhase fees less then 1 TON over the year expect(tx2.description.storagePhase?.storageFeesCollected).toBeLessThanOrEqual(toNano('1'));
 });
 ```

-### Testing a chain of messages in complex cross-contract systems
+### Cross contract tests

 The Sandbox emulates the entire process of executing cross-contract interactions as if they occurred on a real blockchain.
 The result of sending a message (transfer) contains basic information about all transactions and actions.